GuilhemHermet/finalProjectLog8415/README.md

   $ pip install paramiko
   $ pip install scp
 ```
 Then download and extract the ZIP file containing the code,  or clone this repository.
 Next configure all the variables, at the top of the file deploy.py.
+Before running the script, do not forget to update your AWS credentials, in order for Boto3 to work !
 Once it is done, simply run (change path_to_deploy.py file by the path of the file):

 ```
   $ cd path_to_deploy.py_file